wakululuu/tp/docs/DeveloperGuide.md

 - `CancelLeaveCommand` is very similar to `UnassignCommand`.
 However, there is a need to check if the assignment being removed represents a leave taken and not a normal role assignment.
-Hence, `CancelLeaveCommand` is implemented separately.
-For implementation details, refer to `UnassignCommand`.
+Hence, `CancelLeaveCommand` is implemented separately and not as a wrapper.
+However, its implementation details is almost identical to `UnassignCommand`.

-For more information, see [Implementation for Assign/Unassign Feature](#Assign/unassign-feature).
+For more information, see [Implementation for Assign/Unassign Feature](#assignunassign-feature).

 ##### Future Extensions - Leave Quota